qbicode/Corona/README.md

 # Corona
 Corona related code and data sets.

-I will publish some raw data related to clinical measures from the Bundesland Thuringia (Germany).
+I will publish some raw data (see thuringia_data/covid19-thuringia.csv ) related to clinical measures from the Bundesland Thuringia (Germany).
+The data set will be updated **once every day**.
 The source of this data currently is a website of the Government of Thuringia ( https://www.landesregierung-thueringen.de/corona-bulletin ).

 The data of the Government website itself has delays of up **two days** compared with the local health department (Gesundheitsamt) of the region.